MAJOR MACRO ECONOMIC INDICATORS

 (e): Estimate (f): Forecast *Fiscal year from April 1 - March 31

 - High value-added industry (new technologies, finance, chemicals, pharmaceuticals)

 - Major goods transport and trading hub (air and sea), financial centre

-- Large FDI inflows thanks to the advantageous tax regime, political stability and excellent business climate
+- Large FDI inflows thanks to the generous tax regime, political stability, and excellent business climate

-- Asia's leading exporter of capital through sovereign wealth funds
+- Major Asian exporter of capital, mostly through its sovereign wealth funds

 - Dependent on exports and imports (energy and food)

-- Vulnerable to the structural slowdown of the Chinese economy and U.S.-China geopolitical tensions
+- Vulnerable to the structural slowdown of the Chinese economy and to US-China geopolitical tensions

 Cheques, cash and bank transfers are all frequently-used means of payment within Singapore.
 Bank transfers, fast and secure, are widely used for international transactions.
 Standby Letters of Credits and Irrevocable Letters of Credit are often used in export transactions.

 The amicable phase begins with the seller contacting buyers in writing, by telephone and, where permissible, by visiting the buyer’s business premises.
 If there is no response from the buyer, a site visit and online searches are conducted to ascertain the operating and legal status of the buyer.
 If the buyer does not make attempts to settle the matter amicably, legal proceedings can be used to recover payments for goods sold and delivered in Singapore.
 It is, however, prudent to ensure that the buyer has sufficient assets to satisfy the debt before proceedings are initiated.